Your initial visa is up and you want to stay longer in Ecuador.

 What’s the fine for overstaying AND not extending your visa?

-How to Extend Your Visa for Ecuador
+How to Extend Your Ecuador Visa

 - Prepare your documents